jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 Token validation is now complete and we can continue with the second step from the list above.

-_Important:_ Note that a CloudFlow service can be run several times in parallel.
+_Important:_ Note that a SemWES service can be run several times in parallel.
 It is therefore important that subsequent status-query calls to the service return information from the correct long-running background process (the waiter script in this example).
 The workflow manager assigns a unique